movementbuff/offthegridgame/README.md

 Copy and Backup the file "GameUserSettings" to somewhere memorable.

-Press Windows Key + R again and type C:\Users then press enter.
+Press Windows Key + R again and type Saved Games\OTG then press enter.

-Open the folder that is the name of your Windows User.
-You should have 2 or 3 folders.
-Public, Default, and a third folder.
-(Default may be hidden)

-Scroll down and open the folder "Saved Games" then open "OTG"

 Copy and Backup the file "GzGameUserSettings" to somewhere memorable.